 A. You might consider flame coloring, Sienna.
 If so, please see letter 2662 for a discussion and examples.

 January 12, 2009

-A. The best way to change the copper to green is to use muriatic acid.
+A. The best way to change the copper to green is to use Muriatic Acid [linked by editor to product info at Amazon].
 You normally use it to clean the grout between tiles.
 Do not dilute it and apply with a brush where you want it to turn green.
 It will do it over night.
 To prevent further tarnishing you can varnish your project.

 Bocas del Toro Botanical Gardens - Bocas de Toro Republic de Panama

 A. I have done a few coppers and have found the best two ways to change the colour is to use battery acid for green and muriatic acid for blue.You can get both without a problem.
 Muriatic acid is used to clean tiles and concrete.
 Clean off the copper with either of the acids and then wash with non-chlorinated water, dry and then paint on the acid of your choice.
 It will change over night .
 If you want the color permanently lightly brush off the access patina and leave for a couple of days.
 Then varnish with a satin polyurethane or varnish.

 Hope this helps